When to visit

-One of the most popular districts of Montreal, the Plateau Mont-Royal takes its name from its location on flat terrain north of the terraces of Rue Sherbrooke and east of Mount Royal.
-The main thoroughfare is Avenue du Mont-Royal.
+One of Montreal's most popular districts, the Plateau Mont-Royal, takes its name from its location on flat terrain north of the terraces of Rue Sherbrooke and east of Mount Royal.
+The area's main thoroughfare is Avenue du Mont-Royal .

 In 1997, Utne Reader rated The Plateau one of the 15 "hippest" neighbourhoods in North America; it is also the area of choice for new arrivals from France.

 The Plateau Mont-Royal offers a variety of cafés, bookstores and trendy boutiques.
 It is the perfect place to "hang out", go out for dinner, take a walk or stop for a drink at one of its many bars.

 Boulevard Saint-Laurent, between Rue Sherbrooke and Avenue Mont-Royal, is Montreal's geographic meridian, separating East from West.
 It is commonly known as "The Main".

 Saint-Laurent is a trendy street with numerous bars, restaurants and shops.
 It is also a multicultural hub: a large number of immigrants settled in the area from the beginning of the 19th century, opening their businesses and restaurants on "The Main".

 Carré Saint-Louis is a magnificent little park on Rue Saint-Denis, between Sherbrooke and Avenue des Pins.